pyunity/pyunity/docs/source/tutorials/tutorial1.rst

 Code
 ====
-All of that has now been established, so let's start to program it all!
+All of that has now been established, so let's start programing it all!
 To start, we need to import PyUnity.

    >>> from pyunity import *
    Loaded config